 This course offers practical experience in solo and ensemble instrumental performance.
 It is designed for the music major.
 It is the fourth and final course in the Instrumental Workshop Series.
-Pre-requisites: MUS 253 with a minimum grade of C Co-requisites: MUS 232

 MUS 261B Applied Performance Area I (1-2 Credits)

 Private music instruction course in a student's chosen performance area of voice or instrument